ishar19/backend/README.md

 ## Prerequisites

-Before you begin, make sure you have he following installed:
+Before you begin, make sure you have the following installed:

 -> [Python 3.11](https://www.python.org/downloads/release/python-3110/)